 The worst hit currency on the continent is the Ghanaian cedi, which has lost 40% of its value against the dollar so far in 2022, according to data on indicative rates supplied by Refinitiv.
 Ghana’s predicament reflects how investor confidence has been hit by the country’s fiscal crisis, which has left Accra seeking an IMF bailout.
-Fitch downgraded Ghana’s credit rating to CCC in August, signalling that “default is a real possibility”.
+Fitch downgraded Ghana’s long-term foreign-currency issuer default rating to CCC in August, signalling that “default is a real possibility”.

 The South African rand is another major currency under pressure amid faltering investor confidence.
 The rand has been on a declining trend against the US dollar for several years and has depreciated by 9% so far in 2022.
 Irmgard Erasmus, senior financial economist at Oxford Economics Africa, says a “very, very weak growth backdrop” is at the root of the currency’s struggles.
 Load shedding is among several factors that have contributed to consistently anaemic growth rates.

 Erasmus says that the South African Reserve Bank (SARB), which has already raised interest rates four times this year, is under pressure from financial markets to maintain a hawkish position.
 She warns that lower-than-expected rate increases will lead to “punishment” for the rand.